-NCW to seek report from Delhi Police on complaint against AAP legislator Rituraj Jha
+National women’s panel to seek report from Delhi Police on complaint against AAP MLA Rituraj Jha

 Jha allegedly used indecent language against a member of the Delhi BJP women’s wing at a rally.

-The National Commission for Women said in a statement on Friday that it will seek a report from the Delhi Police, after receiving a complaint that Aam Aadmi Party MLA Rituraj Jha used indecent language against a member of the Delhi Bharatiya Janata Party’s women’s wing at a rally, PTI reported.
+The National Commission for Women on Friday said it would seek a report from the Delhi Police after receiving a complaint that Aam Aadmi Party MLA Rituraj Jha had used indecent language against a member of the Delhi Bharatiya Janata Party women’s wing at a rally, PTI reported.

-The National Commission for Women said a delegation visited their office on Thursday and submitted the complaint against Jha, along with a video and other supporting evidence.
-“The women expressed their anguish at this incident and urged the commission to take action in this regard,” the NCW said.
+The commission said a BJP delegation visited their office on Thursday to submit the complaint against Jha along with a video and other evidence.
+“The women expressed their anguish at this incident and urged the commission to take action in this regard,” the panel added.

-The commission added that it will pursue the case with Delhi Commissioner of Police Amulya Patnaik.
+The commission added it would pursue the case with Delhi Commissioner of Police Amulya Patnaik.
 Jha has not yet reacted to the matter, PTI reported.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.